makandra/assignable_values/README.md

 The lambda will be evaluated in the context of the record instance.

+### Allowing blank values

+By default, an attribute *must* be assigned an value.
+If the value of an attribute is blank, the attribute will get a validation error.

+If you would like to change this behavior and allow blank values to be valid, use the `:allow_blank` option:

+    class Song < ActiveRecord::Base
+      assignable_values_for :genre, :default => 'rock', :allow_blank => true do
+        ['pop', 'rock', 'electronic']
+      end
+    end

 ### Values are only validated when they change

 Values are only validated when they change.
 This is useful when the list of assignable values can change during runtime: